PavanRangani/docs/docs/prd/estate-plan/will.md

 - System maintain history of each amendment.
 - When user perform amend action, all codicils are removed.

+### UX Rule

+- Codicil section is not available in the Edit will.

 ### UI Rule

 Mockup  //TODO